-Lab Hrs: 25 Credit Hrs: 1 Lecture Hrs: 5 This course will assist the student in identifying the gualities needed to be successful in a service profession.
+Credit Hrs: 1 This course will assist the student in identifying the gualities needed to be successful in a service profession.
 Focus will be on the importance of offering excellent client services utilizing benchmark standards of professionalism and exemplary customer service.

-BR206 Instruments for Straight Razor Shaving

-will also, provide the understanding of all the instruments use in the practice of barbering.
+BR206 Instruments for Straight Razor Shaving This course will provide theory and practice for straight razor shaving.
+Safety and sanitation measures will be discussed and practiced.
+This course will also, provide the understanding of all the instruments use in the practice of barbering.